mliew21396/remote-work-u3/week-7/5-nums-commas/README.md

 ## Release 5: Commit and Push your changes

 ## Release 6: [Review other's solutions](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/review.md) **(Mandatory)**
 Leave an issue telling the student what they did well and can do better next time.
 Be kind, specific and actionable.
-(You are expected to leave at least two issues to different people for this challenge).
+You are expected to leave at least two issues to different people for this challenge.